pydantic/pydantic/docs/usage/models.md

 ??? api "API Documentation"
     [`pydantic.main.BaseModel`][pydantic.main.BaseModel]<br>

-One of the primary way of defining schema in Pydantic is via models.
+One of the primary ways of defining schema in Pydantic is via models.
 Models are simply classes which inherit from [`pydantic.BaseModel`][pydantic.main.BaseModel] and define fields as annotated attributes.

 You can think of models as similar to structs in languages like C, or as the requirements of a single endpoint